farhanjune/eCommerce-website/README.txt

 - Products and website design inspired from Amazon and Best Buy
 - With permission, we used Bootstrap's 'Font Awesome' to import icons
-- about.php timeline inspired by Lauren Chilcote (https://codepen.io/letsbleachthis/pen/YJgNpv)
+- about.php timeline based off of Lauren Chilcote (https://codepen.io/letsbleachthis/pen/YJgNpv)

 **** Instructions ****

-1. Place classes and eCommerce-website folders into htdocs directory in XAMPP installation
+1. Place 'classes' and 'eCommerce-website' folders into htdocs directory in XAMPP installation
-2. Import database.sql into phpMyAdmin to initialize database
+2. Import 'database.sql' into phpMyAdmin to initialize database
-3. Configure database.php to include your local phpMyAdmin username and password
+3. Configure 'database.php' to include your local phpMyAdmin username and password
 4. Create account with Mailtrap (https://mailtrap.io/)
-5. Configure send-mail.php to include your Mailtrap username and password
+5. Configure 'send-mail.php' to include your Mailtrap username and password which can be found under your SMTP Settings in the Inbox area
 6. Go to your preferred browser and enter http://localhost/eCommerce-website/ in the address bar